openshift/ansible-service-broker/docs/specs/broker-authentication.md

 # Broker Authentication

-This document attempts to outline the high-level plan for adding authentication to the broker api routes.
+This document attempts to outline the high-level plan for adding authentication to the broker API routes.

 When talking to service brokers, the [Service Catalog uses basic auth](#service-catalog-basic-auth).
 The Ansible Service Broker will implement Basic Auth using a secret shared between the catalog and the broker.
 The authentication will be configurable allowing a user i.e. developer to disable it.